iblech/lets-play-agda/Padova2025/Cubical/Issues/FunctionExtensionality.lagda.md

 all-same₁₂' = all-same₁₂
 ```

-But it is also desireable to actually have function
+But it is also desirable to actually have function
 extensionality.
 Such a system is offered by Cubical Agda.